Docs

 The events filter audiences based on what events they've performed.
 To use it, you need to have set up events.
 You can check whether event was performed or not performed when building your audience.

-For example, if your primary table is users for an e-commerce brand and there is an events table that collects clickstream data, you can create audiences like this:
+For example, if your primary table is customers who rode with uber and there is an events table that collects clickstream data, you can create audiences like this:

-• All users that started checkout between 3rd Oct 2023 to 3rd Nov 2023 with cart value greater than 1000
+• All users that requested a ride of uber black between 3rd Oct 2023 to 3rd Nov 2023 with ride fare greater than 1000

 OR

-• All users who added an item to cart after 3rd Oct 2023 with item value greater than 500
+• All users who made payment for a ride after 3rd Oct 2023 with payment value greater than 500

 Audiences